ove/ove-docs/docs/APP_DEVELOPMENT.md

 To change the state, modify ``window.ove.state.current``.

 The current application state can be sent as a WebSocket broadcast by calling ``OVE.Utils.broadcastState()`` (with no arguments).
-This will update the current state on all clients that receive the message; you can register a callback function to be called when this change occurs uisng ``OVE.Utils.setOnStateUpdate(callbackFunctionName)``.
+This will update the current state on all clients that receive the message; you can register a callback function to be called when this change occurs using ``OVE.Utils.setOnStateUpdate(callbackFunctionName)``.

 ## Helper methods